Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Instructions

-Cream oleo, sugar, and bananas.
+Cream together oleo, sugar, and bananas.

-Add egg and beat well.
+Add egg and beat until very well blended.

-Banana Bread Recipe - 3
+Banana Bread Recipe 3 (Light & Fluffy)

 Ingredients